NextronSystems/thor-manual/usage/scan.rst

 2. Open a command line as administrative user

    a.
 Administrator on Windows
-   b. root on Linux and macOS
+   b. root on Linux, macOS or AIX

 3. Navigate to the folder in which you've extracted the THOR package and placed the license file(s)
 4. Start THOR on your command line